desifisker/virtual_teach_vtr_wrapper/README.md

 ## Build and install the rest of the programs required
 Now that VTR3 has been set up with the VirT&R extension package, the rest of the VirT&R pipeline must be installed.
 A separate Dockerfile for the other programs was created to simplify the VirT&R pipeline set up for users with pre-exsiting VTR3 installations they may not want to edit, rebuild, or abandon.
-It has been set up to mount the same directories as VTR# for seamless use to create more of a solidified project and enable simpler file storage and transfer.
+It has been set up to mount the same directories as VTR3 for seamless use to create more of a solidified project and enable simpler file storage and transfer.
 Please build and run the Dockerfile.

 ```Bash
 cd ${VTRROOT}/virtual_teach_vtr_wrapper/docker